mahmoudhaney/alx-system_engineering-devops/0x00-shell_basics/README.md

-First script print the path of working tree
+FileZero script print the path of working tree
+FileOne script print list of current directory